 Righteousness through Grace, not Law

 - You foolish Galatians!
-Who bewitched you [not to be persuaded of the truth], before whose eyes Jesus the Anointed was publicly portrayed as having been – and being – crucified.
+Who bewitched you [not to be persuaded of the truth], before whose eyes Jesus the Anointed was publicly portrayed as having been crucified.

 - I only want to learn this from you: did you receive the Spirit by works of the law or by hearing with faith?

 - Are you foolish this way?
-After beginning by the Spirit are you now perfecting yourselves(15)“perfecting yourselves” could also be translated “being perfected” because the ending for the middle and passive voices are the same for same this Greek word. by the flesh?
+Having begun by the Spirit are you now perfecting yourselves1“perfecting yourselves” could also be translated “being perfected” because the ending for the middle and passive voices are the same for same this Greek word. by the flesh?

 - Did you suffer so many things pointlessly?
-(If it really was pointlessly.)
+(If it really even was pointlessly.)

-- Therefore, does the One who abundantly supplies the Spirit to you and works miracles among you do it by works of the law or by hearing with faith?
+- Therefore, the One abundantly supplying the Spirit to you and working miracles among you, does He do it by works of the law or by hearing with faith?

 - Therefore, know that the men of faith; these are sons of Abraham.